igrigorik/heroku-buildpack-dart/README.md

 ### Specifying the script

-The `Procfile` defines the file to run when the application starts.
+Create the file `Procfile` in the root of your package to define the file to run when the application starts.
 We recommend to put the server script into your application's `bin/` directory.

 The sample app's `Procfile` looks like: